geofflamrock/stack/README.md

         --verbose        Show verbose output
         --working-dir    The path to the directory containing the git repository.
-Defaults to the current directory -s, --stack          The name of the stack to delete
+Defaults to the current directory -s, --stack          The name of the stack to delete --yes            Confirm the deletion of the stack without prompting
 ```

 ### Branch commands <!-- omit from toc -->